 Even with these potentially catastrophic consequences, you are not guaranteed compensation if you pursue a personal injury claim after suffering a spinal cord injury.
 You and your attorney must prove that one or more defendants were liable for the incident that resulted in your injuries.
 In these claims, the defendant also may try to argue that you were responsible for their own losses.

 The spinal cord injury lawyers at Kogan & DiSalvo have decades of experience helping spine injury victims pursue the compensation they need and deserve.
 We fully measure your losses, investigate the incident that caused your injury, and demand full payments from all at-fault parties.

 Please call (561) 375-9500 today for a free case review.
-Our spinal cord injury attorneys serve clients throughout Florida, including Boca Raton, Boynton Beach, Stuart, Fort Lauderdale, Delray Beach, West Palm Beach, and other areas.
+Our spinal cord injury lawyers serve clients throughout Florida, including Boca Raton, Boynton Beach, Stuart, Fort Lauderdale, Delray Beach, West Palm Beach, and other areas.

 There are four areas of spinal cord trauma:

 If the spinal cord is severed, the injury is classified as catastrophic, meaning the victim suffers a loss of motion and sensation from the point of injury below.
 A complete spinal cord injury is defined by Florida law as a “permanent impairment” and in medical terms as “complete.”

 A partially severed spinal cord is said to be “incomplete.”
 Only some motion may be lost, and rehabilitation (generally a mixture of physical therapy, skill-building exercises, emotional support, and electrical stimulation of the nerves) may restore certain functions such as breathing, coughing, and bladder control.
 Even with treatment, however, the impairment of an incomplete spinal cord injury may be permanent.

 The majority of spinal cord injuries are caused by automotive wrecks.
 Many different types of vehicles may be involved.
 Our attorneys have handled spinal cord injuries stemming from: